clarkf/minifyjs/README.md

     * `-e` or `--engine E` — Specify a minification engine.
 If left unspecified, it defaults to 'best', which calls all engines, and returns the most highly optimized code.
 For a list of available engines, see Engine section below.
     * `-l I` or `--level I` — Specify a minification level.
 This is passed to the minification level.
 Generally, there are three levels available:
         * `0` — Strips whitespace, leaves code intact (depending on engine)
         * `1` — Simple optimizations.
-Changes code minorly without deep optimization.
+Changes code slightly without deep optimization.
 Probably what you'll want for most code.
         * `2` — Advanced optimizations.
 * `-v` or `--verbose` — Verbose output.
 Currently, the minification engine only uses this.
 If any engine returns a warning (some do, some don't) and verbosity is enabled, it will write the warnings to STDERR.
+* `-o` or `--output` — Write data to a specific file instead of outputting.

 ## Engines